Table of Contents

 - Making sure time and resources are appropriately allocated from the outset

-How to setup a company in China is an immediate concern for any business looking to open or expand into the country.
+How to set up a company in China is an immediate concern for any business looking to open or expand into the country.
 The setup process is not always easy, and it can be long, resource intensive and often expensive.
 With the right preparation however it can be made much simpler – a key issue or delay in the process is often poor preparation.

 Before starting the task of China WFOE registration, it is important to familiarise yourself with the full requirements, process and documentation needed.
 But even before that, there are some key areas to consider – the earlier the better.
 This will save time, money and frustration further down the line!

-Decide on planned WFOE structure
+Decide on planned WOFE structure

 A WFOE will need an ownership structure defined from the start.
 This is not always as straightforward as simply using the foreign parent – many companies prefer to make use of a separate holding company structure, or to open a specific holding company in a tax efficient location (Hong Kong or the British Virgin Islands for example).
-The decision as to what is best here requires consideration of various issues including company scale and future plans, taxation, desired anonymity and legal situation.
+The decision as to what is best here requires consideration of various issues including company scale and future plans, taxation, desired anonymity, and legal situation.

 In recent years the situation has become more complex, with the introduction of “Actual Controlling Person” regulations.
 This involves the identification of the ultimate owners of the company.
-It is required to identity all investors in a WFOE, down to the individual or public company level (no private companies are permitted).
+It is required to identify all investors in a WFOE, down to the individual or public company level (no private companies are permitted).
 Holding structures can still be used to facilitate complex ownership, but not to hide the identity of the owner or owners, and this needs to be considered from the outset.

 Understand WFOE Capital requirements

 In the not too distant past (pre-2016) there were fixed minimum registered capital levels in China defined by the government.
-For some business these could be over requirements and a costly part of doing business in China.
+For some business, these could be over requirements and a costly part of doing business in China.
 It is good for WFOEs in China that these minimums have now been removed, but it still remains important to consider required capital as early as possible.

 The reasons for this are less to meet government requirements, but more to aid business operations.
 As a guide, sufficient funding is needed to cover the WFOE’s financial obligations before the company is self-supporting (often set as 1 year), but this will vary for different company types and business plans.
 There is also now much more flexibility than in the past regarding the time period over which capital should be injected, and WFOEs can set this to match their planned operations.

 Getting this right at the outset can be challenging, but it is important.
 Capital injection remains an efficient way of funding business setup and early operating costs.
 Any amount needed for permitted activities in excess of capital levels will be taxed as income.
-If the level is set too high though, funds will locked into a capital account that could be better used elsewhere.
+If the level is set too high though, funds will be locked into a capital account that could be better used elsewhere.

-Capital levels can be changed later but this is a complex and time consuming process that many companies choose to avoid.
+Capital levels can be changed later but this is a complex and time-consuming process that many companies choose to avoid.